shenhuiying2017/azure-docs.es-es/articles/virtual-machines/virtual-machines-windows-hpcpack-cluster-submit-jobs.md

 <properties
- pageTitle="Envío de trabajos a un clúster de HPC Pack en Azure | Microsoft Azure" description="Obtenga información sobre cómo configurar un equipo local para enviar trabajos a un clúster de HPC Pack en Azure" services="virtual-machines-windows" documentationCenter="" authors="dlepow"
+ pageTitle="Submit jobs to an HPC Pack cluster in Azure | Microsoft Azure" description="Learn how to set up an on-premises computer to submit jobs to an HPC Pack cluster in Azure" services="virtual-machines-windows" documentationCenter="" authors="dlepow"